dhelkey/cpq_tools/doc/README.md

 doc/
-Contains articles and documentation, in the form of .md files Only articles explicitly added to the .gitignore file are added.
+Contains articles and documentation, in the form of .md files.
+By default, all files in this folder are committed to Github.
+Files not ready to be uploaded should be added to the [.gitignore](../.gitignore) file.